Struggling with dull skin, large pores, and breakouts? Feeling overwhelmed by all the environmental damage that affects your skin?

 Antioxidant serums can be your savior whether you have dry, oil, combination, sensitive or mature skin — they are for all skin types!

-Most skincare brands produce and sell antioxidant-filled formulas to help people feel beautiful and healthy, but some fail to provide a high-quality solution for unstable compounds like vitamin C, for example.
+Most skincare brands produce and sell antioxidant-filled formulas to help people feel beautiful and healthy.
+Still, some fail to provide a high-quality solution for unstable compounds like vitamin C, for example.

-Before diving in straight into the list, here’s what you’ll learn:
+Before diving into the list, here’s what you’ll learn:

 - What to look for when shopping for the antioxidant serum?